MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 + @net.bestofcode.MovingPoint.annotations.Player Annotation, if the annotation is set, the object with the annotation will be used and drawn instead of the net.bestofcode.MovingPoint.MovingPointGameEngine object.
 Otherwise the net.bestofcode.MovingPoint.MovingPointGameEngine will be drawn.
-+ MovingPointUIManager where the net.bestofcode.MovingPoint.GraphicalComponent gets injected
++ MovingPointUIManager where the net.bestofcode.MovingPoint.render.GraphicalComponent gets injected
 + improve project structure
 + work on the website:
   articles